Build Your Own ChatGPT with Ruby on Rails 7 and OpenAI API

 <% end %>

-action on the Stimulus controller.
+</div>Once the form is submitted, we’ll call the generateResponse action on the Stimulus controller.
 This will handle

 Appending the user’s prompt to the conversation

-.Connecting the server via the
+<section>.Connecting the server via the

-API to receive the streamed response and append the response to the conversation<section>
+EventSourceAPI to receive the streamed response and append the response to the conversation<section>.And finally, clear the user’s prompt from the

-, and close theEventSource
+<textarea>, and close theEventSource.

 import {Controller} from "@hotwired/stimulus"